Maid Of Orleans Jasmine

 Other Names: Arabian Jasmine

 Climbing habit perfect for walls, trellises and pergolas; gently prune to form a shrub; proper fertilizing and pruning will maximize blooming; incredible display of small, star-shaped flowers with a heavenly aroma

 Maid Of Orleans Jasmine is covered in stunning fragrant white star-shaped flowers held atop the branches from mid spring to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The oval pinnately compound leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Maid Of Orleans Jasmine is a dense multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.